 1. You use a face cleanser on your eyes.

 This is probably the greatest mistake made when doing your evening skincare routine.
 We’ve all done it: you’re ready to unwind after a long day and grab the closest product resembling a cleanser.
 This sounds good in theory, however most cleansers use ingredients to lather and foam which are quite drying by nature.
 As this skin is some of the thinnest on your body, there is an increased sensitivity to cleansing.
-Our Off In A Blink Makeup Remover is designed specifically for the eyes and includes aloe vera and grapefruit extracts to soothe and refresh the eyes and lashes.

 2. You rub too harshly.

 We’ve been hearing it for years: your under-eye area requires a gentle touch when it comes makeup removal and skincare application.
 When you rub too harshly, it causes irritation and redness, resulting in flaking skin and, eventually, fine lines.
 Simply saturate a cotton pad and gently swipe away makeup.
 If you require heavy-duty makeup removal, hold the pad to your eye for a few seconds before wiping.

 There’s no denying that your brows define your face but, when it comes to removing makeup, they can often be forgotten.
 That odd in-between area of your face, your eyebrows are still considered a generally sensitive area.
 As the majority of eyebrow products contain some form of wax to grab onto hairs, it can be especially stubborn to remove.

 4. You use the same cotton pad for all cleansing.